eric-kitagawa/eric-kitagawa/README.md

-### Hi there 👋
+ Hi there 👋
-### Some of my projects are private, because they are related to class material.
-If you'd like to take a look, please send me an email here -> erickitagawas@gmail.com
+ Some of my projects are private, as they are related to class material.
+If you'd like to take a look at them, please send me an email here -> erickitagawas@gmail.com
-### Thanks for coming!
+ Thanks for coming!
 <!--
 **eric-kitagawa/eric-kitagawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.